Imperat/sahara/doc/source/userdoc/cli_user_guide.rst

 Data Sources
 ------------
 Data Sources are where the input and output from your jobs are housed.
-You can create Data Sources which related to Swift or HDFS.
-You need necessary set type of Data Source (swift, hdfs), name and url.
+You can create Data Sources which are related to Swift or HDFS.
+You need to set type of Data Source (swift, hdfs), name and url.
 For the next two commands let's create input and output data sources in swift:

 .. code:: bash